jindongyang94/cookiecutter-data-science-custom/{{ cookiecutter.repo_name }}/README.md

 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
 │   │
+│   ├── config      <- Specifications used to determine fields, parameters etc. for preprocessing, │   │                  modeling etc.
+│   │   └── template_model_specifications.yaml
+│   │
 │   ├── utilities      <- Scripts for common functions used.
-The scripts can be split into company functions (functions used across all projects) and local functions (functions used only in this project)
+The scripts can be split into company │   │                  functions (functions used across all projects) and local functions (functions │   │                  used only in this project)
-│   │   └── company_func.py
+│   │   └── e.g. company_func.py
-│   │   └── project_func.py
+│   │   └── e.g. project_func.py
 │   │
-│   ├── data           <- Scripts to download or generate data for │   │   └── preprocess.py
+│   ├── data           <- Scripts to download or generate data │   │
+│   ├── features       <- Scripts to turn raw data into features for modeling : e.g. encoding, type conversion │   │                     steps.
 │   │
-│   ├── train       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+│   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+│   │   ├── train_model.py
+│   │   └── predict_model.py
 │   │
-│   ├── models         <- Scripts to train models and then use trained models to make predictions │   │   │
-│   │   ├── predict_model.py
-│   │   └── train_model.py
-│   │
 │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+│
+├── setup.py           <- Makes project pip installable (pip install -e .) so src can be imported │
+├── tests             <- Unittests, end-to-end local testing etc. with mock data to check code.
 │
 └── .env               <- Environment File to load all necessary environment variables for local testing
 ```